 If you swallow a foreign object, it will usually pass through your digestive system uneventfully.
-But some objects can lodge in your esophagus, the tube that connects your throat and stomach.
-If an object is stuck in your esophagus, you may need to remove it, especially if it is:
+But some objects can lodge in the tube that connects your throat and stomach (esophagus).
+If an object is stuck in your esophagus, you may need to have it removed, especially if it is:

 - A pointed object, which should be removed as quickly as possible to avoid further injury to the esophageal lining

 - A tiny watch- or calculator-type button battery, which can rapidly cause nearby tissue injury and should be removed from the esophagus without delay